(Updated and republished Feb 17,2021)

 Reduce Your Stress Levels

 Many factors cause stress in your life.
 Some are internal and some external.

 There is no way to eliminate stress from your life – stress is a part of living.
 Life in 2020 was especially challenging for everyone.
 Thank goodness it is behind us and hopefully 2021 will continue to bring positive changes.

 Even in the face of uncertainty and regardless of what life throws at us, there will always be two types of stress – good and bad.
 Plus, there are some stressors you can control and some you can’t control.

-The key thing to remember is there are ways to limit exposure to stress and decrease the effects stress has on you – a necessary step to become a healthy fabulous YOU.
+The key thing to remember is there are ways to limit exposure to stress and decrease the effects stress has on you – a necessary step to becoming the NEW YOU.

 Make a List of Your Stressors

 Your first step to lowering your stress level is to identify the stressors in your life.
 Get out a pen and paper or open a document on your computer and list everything in your life that stresses you.
 Don’t worry at this point if they are fixable or not; controllable or not; internal or external.
 Just write them down using no filter at all.
 If something stresses you in any way – put it on the list.

 Examples to get you started: